jetty-project/servlet-tck-run/README.md

 ### Servlet TCK using arquillian and test Jetty 11.0.x

-Currently it;s real work in progress only which need to build locally few projects
+Currently it's really on work in progress only and need to build locally few projects

 #### TCK Servlet build